james-gould/azure-keyvault-emulator/AzureKeyVaultEmulator.Client/README.md

 Next you'll need to reference the `vaultUri` which points at the docker container.

-If you're using `.NET Aspire` this will in your `appsettings.json`:
+If you're using `.NET Aspire` this will appear in your `appsettings.json`:

 ```json
 {